by Joshua Becker, author of The Minimalist Home

 - Invite the right people to gather at your dining room table, often.
 These are the people you enjoy, who love and appreciate you, and who encourage you to improve in healthy and exciting ways.
 They are the ones who make you feel more alive, and not only embrace who you are now, but also embrace and embody who you want to be.
 The bottom line is that your decluttering efforts have given you more space to share stories, experiences, hugs and laughs with family, good friends, and close neighbors.
 Don’t forget to make it count.

 - Practice gratitude, in your home, daily.
 At least once a day, it’s good to pause in your pursuit of a simpler and more organized life, look around, and simply appreciate the life you’re presently living.
-As Marc and Angel have shared in their recent New York Times bestseller, “Look around, and be thankful right now.
+As Marc and Angel have shared in their inspiring bestseller, 1,000 Little Things Happy, Successful People Do Differently: “Look around, and be thankful right now.
 For your health, your family, your friends, and your home.
 Nothing lasts forever.”